An Open Source Schema Registry with Schema Checks for Federated GraphQL

 When that happens, schema problems can easily start appearing.
 Thanks to tools like Cosmo, you’re now able to see those problems way before they reach production.

-Are you excited about Wundergraph Cosmo?
+Are you excited about WunderGraph Cosmo?
 Have you tried the local deployment yet?
 Leave your comments below, I’d love to know your thoughts!